The Theory of the Leisure Class: Theses

-The belief in the concept of 'luck' (Fortuna) is one reason why people gamble; likewise follows the belief that luck is a part of achieving socio-economic success, rather than the likelier reason of social connections derived from a person's social class and social stratum.
-Within the social strata of the leisure class, the belief in luck is greater in the matter of sport (wherein physical prowess does matter) because of personal pride, and the concomitant social prestige; hence, gambling is a display of conspicuous consumption and of conspicuous leisure.
-Nonetheless, gambling (the belief in luck) is a social practice common to every social class of society.
+The belief in the concept of 'luck' (Fortuna) is one reason why people gamble; likewise, they follow the belief that luck is a part of achieving socio-economic success, rather than the likelier reason of social connections derived from a person's social class and social stratum.
+Within the social strata of the leisure class, the belief in luck is greater in the matter of sport (wherein physical prowess does matter) because of personal pride and the concomitant social prestige; hence, gambling is a display of conspicuous consumption and of conspicuous leisure.
+Nonetheless, gambling (the belief in luck) is a social practice common to all social classes.